bellockk/FLL-2023/Team1/Inovation Project MK 1.md

 *
-## Second idea
+## Second idea - Wind Power
-* Weaknesses of wind power
+* drawbacks of wind power
-* * wind isn't garunteed to be there
+  * wind isn't garunteed to be there - does not have 100% uptime
-* * does need a lot of space
+  * windmills and turbines need a lot of space
-* * takes a lot of resources to make
+  * takes a lot of resources/materials to make
-* * not that efficent conpared to nuclar
+  * not that efficent conpared to nuclear
+  * Ecological issues, harmful to migratory birds
+* STRENGTHS
+  * Wind power is renewable
+  * wind power pollutes less
+  * power source is inexpensive, easily accessible
+  *
+* new ideas
+  * look for new ways of tapping wind power

-* find ways to bypass the weakness
+   find ways to bypass the weakness
-* * use another resource
+  * use another resource
-* * create external wind source (man made wind)
+  * create external wind source (man made wind)?
-* * more powerful wind sources
+  * more powerful wind sources
+  * ability to tap hurricane/tornado force winds
-  * the
+* question
+  * new ideas for wind power without using moving parts/windmill (bernouli effect)

 ## third idea- HydroElectric Power
+* info
-Cost = 2,100 usd per kilowatt
+   * Cost = 2,100 usd per kilowatt
-* Pro's of hydroelectricity
+* STRENGTHS
-It is the most efficient power source: at 90% efficiency
+   * It is the most efficient power source: at 90% efficiency

-Does not use fossil fuels: does not pollute

-### cons
+   * Is Renewable: gives less pollution
+   *
+* WEAKNESSES

    * Hurts the environment by blocking the natural flow of rivers
    * Rivers are limited, and cannot be fully tapped into

-* In some countries that are arid
+   * In some countries that are arid there are few rivers
+   * change in water levels
+   * change in the communities around
 *
- ## guidelines:
+ ## guidelines:efficiency

   Is it realistic